 Replace “teacher” with “coach” and you have what I basically believe should be the mission of every volleyball coach.
-I wrote on the subject of play-calling in volleyball.
+I wrote on this with regards to the subject of play-calling in volleyball.
 In some sports, like football and baseball, there are discreet plays.
 They allow coaches to call plays directly.
 In other sports, like soccer and hockey, the more continuous flow minimizes a coach’s impact during play.
 Volleyball slides somewhere in the middle, albeit more toward the continuous sports.
 Yes, it has discreet stoppages for play-calling.
 First ball unpredictability is a major wrinkle, however.
 As such, our players are mostly left to decide for themselves the best course of action in the heat of battle.

 There’s a Phil Jackson quote from his book Sacred Hoops describing the final play of a championship winning game that goes: